 - Provides two sites totaling 6,206 acres in size at the St. Jones Reserve and Blackbird Creek Reserve for a place-based approach to research and education

-- Conducts and coordinates collaborative management-oriented research to address priority coasal and estuarine issues
+- Conducts and coordinates collaborative management-oriented research and monitoring to address priority coastal and estuarine issues

 - Provides technical assistance and skill building opportunities to state and local governments on priority coastal and estuarine issues